dragonee/tasks-collector-tools/README.md

     -o               Alias for -s.
     -Y, --yesterday  Use yesterday's date for the journal entry.
-    -t THREAD, --thread THREAD  Use this thread [default: Daily] -h, --help       Show this message.
+    -t THREAD, --thread THREAD  Use this thread [default: Daily] -f FILE, --file FILE  Use this file instead of the generated template.
+    -h, --help       Show this message.
     --version        Show version information.
 ```